These green food ideas are vibrant and delicious! They’re great as St. Patrick’s Day recipes or any time you need a more green in your diet.

 Green food

 There’s something about bright green food that feels vibrant and healthy, perfect for spring and the change of seasons.
-And in the case of foods that aren’t supposed to be green, they feel a little like a novelty: like our Glowing Green Hummus!
-Whatever the case, making St. Patrick’s Day recipes is a fun tradition that we’re planning to start with our toddler Larson.
+And in the case of foods that aren’t supposed to be green, they feel a little like a novelty!
+Whatever the case, making St. Patrick’s Day recipes is a fun tradition that we’re planning to start with kids.

 Growing up, I remember making green food as St. Patrick’s day recipes and totally loving it!
-We have quite the assortment of green recipes that we hope you’ll love.
+We have quite the assortment of green recipes that we hope you’ll love—all without the use of food coloring!
 No matter the season, they’re fresh, healthy, and totally delicious.
-Ready to get cooking?

 Looking for more?
 Here are a few more ideas for recipes to eat more green foods: